 “Restoring economic freedom is prerequisite to revitalizing and brightening America’s future,” writes index editor Anthony Kim.
 “2016 is the year to reaffirm the principles of limited government, free enterprise, and rule of law so that we can reconstitute an America where freedom, opportunity, and prosperity flourish.”

-- Ed Feulner is founder of the Heritage Foundation.- This piece originally appeared in The Washington Times.
+- Ed Feulner is founder of the Heritage Foundation.

 This piece originally appeared in the Washington Times